geomagpy/magpy/README.md

         fl.fprint(sensorid="LEMI025_X56878_0002_0001")

-You might want to limit the output to specific sensorids by providing the Sensor ID as option.
+You might want to limit the output to specific sensor IDs by providing the Sensor ID as option.
 If you want to modify flags and keep the original state in the memory use the copy method

         orgfl = fl.copy()